 Pasila is a concrete neighbourhood in Helsinki just 5 minutes by train from the main railway station.
 It gained its reputation as a graffiti and street art venue already 30 years ago, and now it is enjoying a revival after a long period of “zero tolerance” — a policy that forbade any street art activity in Helsinki.

 During the last few years a number of artists from Finland and abroad started to turn this part of Helsinki into a big street art gallery.
 Pasila Street Art District is a unique place in Finland when it comes to amount, variety and level of street art.
-It features works of internationally renowned artists from all over the world.
+It features works of local and internationally renowned artists from all over the world.